rtgdk/Wallet/README.md

 A reusable app to keep your money in check.

 # Features
-You can simple add income/expense or upload an excel sheet for multiple transactions.
+You can simply add income/expense or upload an excel sheet for multiple transactions.
+You can also download your income/expenses in an excel sheet.

+# Update
+- Added calendar for date picking while adding income/expenses.
+(24-12-2017)
+- Removed unused css and js scripts for fast loading.(24-12-2017)
+- Fixed some other bugs(24-12-2017)

 # ToDo
--Display the table with bootstrap datatable.
-(Easy sort and filter) -Add an option for comments.
-(Model already has that field, you can change it easily) -Add calendar in add option
+- Display the table with bootstrap datatable.
+(Easy sort and filter)
+- Add an option for comments.
+(Model already has that field, you can change it easily)
+- Improve front-end :(
+- Add option to download in a specific time range.
+- Proper form heading

 # To Run
 1. `virtualenv venv`